How does it feel when someone calls you a name?

 When these assessments are completed on each person there are names or labels describing their personality type which the employee exhibits as their main behavioral style.

-Different assessment tools use different labels for naming the behavioral predictive styles. in most cases a primary and secondary type name is used to describe the employee.
+Different assessment tools use different labels for naming behavioral predictive styles. in most cases, a primary and secondary type name is used to describe the employee.

 Which Personality Type Are You Most Of The Time?

 There are several ‘Personality Type’ assessment tools that companies use.
 For example, a well-known assessment instrument called the Myers-Briggs uses categories that assess Psychological Functions, Attitudes, and Lifestyle Preferences.
 Results are labeled in these categories as:

 - Feeling vs Thinking (F / T)

 - Perception vs Judging (P / J)

 A more detailed explanation of what each of these labels mean and how they play out for the individual is shown in the diagrams below.